cert-manager/infrastructure/README.md

 We currently have two Netlify sites, both on different accounts.

-`cert-manager.netlify.app` is the main Netlify site and is tied to Jetstack's organizational account, owned by Venafi.
-The cert-manager maintainers at
+`cert-manager.netlify.app` is the main Netlify site and is tied to Jetstack's organizational account, owned by Venafi.The cert-manager maintainers at
 Venafi can get access but this isn't available to other maintainers because the same org account is used for some Jetstack-internal sites.

 We will migrate away from the old org when possible.